Ellie Kam

-Ellie Kam (born December 20, 2004) is an American pair skater.
-With her current skating partner, Danny O'Shea, she is the 2024 Four Continents bronze medalist, three-time Grand Prix medalist, four-time Challenger Series medalist, and 2024 U.S. national champion.
+Ellie Wong Kam (born December 20, 2004) is an American pair skater.
+With her current skating partner, Danny O'Shea, she is a 2026 Olympic Games team event gold medalist, the 2024 Four Continents bronze medalist, four-time Grand Prix medalist, four-time Challenger Series medalist, and 2024 U.S. national champion.

+Personal life

+Kam was born on 20 December 2004 in Yokota Air Base, Japan, to a Japanese mother, Mako, and an American father, Benjamin, who is of Japanese and Chinese descent.
+She also has two older brothers, Zane and Kai.
+At the time of Kam's birth, her father had been stationed in Japan due to his work as an Air Force surgeon.
+Following his assignment's completion, the family moved to Alaska before eventually settling in Colorado Springs, Colorado.

+She is currently a student at the University of Colorado Colorado Springs, where she majors in health science.
+Moreover, Kam frequently aids in designing skating costumes for herself and her pairs partner, Daniel O'Shea.

 Skating career

 Early years

-Kam trained as a pair skater.
-With partner Ian Meyh, she qualified for the 2022 U.S. Junior Championships, but they subsequently withdrew.
-Their partnership ended in mid-2022, after having competed in senior-level club competitions twice.
-She would later characterize her work with Meyh as "an amazing experience," adding "I learned everything, pairs-wise, with Ian."
+Kam trained as a pairs skater for several years after switching from singles to pairs with partner Ian Meyh.
+In 2022, they qualified for the 2022 U.S. Junior Championships but subsequently withdrew.
+Their partnership ended in mid-2022, after they had competed twice at senior-level club competitions.

+She later characterized her work with Meyh as “an amazing experience,” adding, “I learned everything, pairs-wise, with Ian.”